EtalSolutionsLLC/docs-public/index.md

 # Et al Solutions Public Docs

 Welcome.
 Choose a section in the sidebar.
-Start with **Docs → EPC**.
+Start with **Docs → TGF**.